dylnb/arborly/src/lib.typ

     let call-stack = ((node: node, y: y, name: name),)
     // Line elements are collected here and shown at the end, because they rely on element names that do not exist until later iterations of the call loop. let lines = ()
+    // Framed nodes also collected here to be shown at the end let frames = ()

     while call-stack.len() > 0 {
       let (node: node, y: y, name: name) = call-stack.pop()